Find about what we're up to with regular updates

 sign up now!

 Established in 2021, the IAF Graduate Panel offers a discursive and collaborative space to share ideas and an opportunity to link with the IAF’s core programme.
-We’d like to introduce you to our sixteen panelists over a series of interviews.
+We’d like to introduce you to our panelists over a series of interviews.

 Meet Róisín Cahill, Researcher, Henry J Lyons.